Seravo/docs/_posts/2019-03-22-wordpress-network.md

 - wp_3_posts
 - ...

 The `wp_posts` includes all post contents of the main site, while `wp_2_posts` includes all post contents of the first subsite.
+Run `wp db tables --all-tables` to see a list of all tables in the current WordPress installation.

 ### Network of networks